 Imagine you’ve identified a system that’s significantly slowing down production.
 These are often referred to as a bottleneck.
 You could already have a system in place for moving boxes from one end of the factory to the other.
 Can this be done faster?
 Or with less effort?
 If so, then you’ve just identified a hazard to productivity.

 Now it’s important to assess the risk of this process slowing down productivity.
 If the likelihood is “happens often in our workplace” and the severity is “will impact productivity or increase costs”, then the risk is high and it will most likely be a process that always slows down production.
 It doesn’t help that the entire process of moving the boxes is a manual task carried out by workers lifting and walking boxes over to another area (which could also cause a Workers Safety Hazard).

 One way you can take control of this hazard is to modify the system used to move boxes.
 Is there a faster way to do it that will improve productivity but won’t jeopardise safety?
 By implementing an expanding skate conveyor system, your staff can efficiently move boxes from one area to another faster.
 This hazard could also be controlled by using a pallet jack or forklift to transport boxes instead.
 You could also consider rearranging the flow of product through your factory to reduce distances and increase efficiency.

 How NFI can help with risk management

-After finishing a food processing course with us, your staff will have the confidence to make decisions and act on the 5 jeopardy areas of, worker safety, food safety, quality, environment and productivity.
+After finishing a food processing course with us, your staff will have the confidence to make decisions and act on the five jeopardy areas of worker safety, food safety, quality, environment and productivity.
+They will understand how to approach these areas using the three steps of risk management; identify, assess, and control.

 This training is specifically designed to create awareness and reduce the risks of hazards at all levels of a food processing business.
-Contact NFI today and discover how food processing courses can become part of your company’s workplace-based training program.
+Contact NFI today and discover how Risk Management can become part of your company’s workplace-based training program.